Lili Larys

 Lili Larys (Helena Maliszewska-Płaczkiewicz, primo voto Osmólska) (March 19, 1909 in Yalta, Russia – August 24, 1986 in Katowice, Poland) was a Polish dancer.

 She was born to a Polish family in Yalta in the Crimea.
 Her parents were Andrzej Maliszewski and Teodozja Rytter.
 In 1905 they left Warsaw for the Crimea because of the illness of Andrzej.
-He was a chemist in Yalta and he run successful Russian-French business there.
+He was a chemist in Yalta and he had run a successful Russian-French business there.
 She practiced ballet while in Russia.
 Their house in the Crimea was visited by, among others, Ivan Mosjoukine, who taught her how to dance tango.
 Helena and her mother returned to Warsaw in November 1922.
 She continued her studies in Poland including the ballet school.
 Her father Andrzej had to escape from the Crimea to France because of the Bolsheviks in 1918.